mitmedialab/Health-LLM/README.md

 **Checkpoint** (for HealthAlpaca): [Google Drive](https://drive.google.com/drive/folders/1JgxlptRjoQLOO3Eg9zv_a8SajW-nYpiA?usp=sharing)

+> [!IMPORTANT]
-note: we are currently running another fine-tuning, we will release once the checkpoints are ready.
+> We are currently running another fine-tuning, we will release once the checkpoints are ready.

 **Datasets**